We Don’t Use Slack

 Finding (or inventing) a useable workflow is where things tend to fall apart for me.
 Try as I might, I find that for all its features and connectivity, Slack seems determined to offer solutions to problems I don’t have.
 It’s not working with me, I’m working around what it wants to do—it’s all elbows.

-To be fair, Slack is a communication service rather than a project management solution, but since so many of its users find ways use it as the latter I have to consider it on those terms.
+To be fair, Slack could be considered a communication service rather than a project management solution, but since so many of its users find ways use it as the latter I have to consider it on those terms.

 Product testing is one example of a situation where I find Slack is least effective, so it’s particularly maddening that many developers are adopting it for the task.
 Just this week I entered yet another beta Slack where I saw that Bug Reports and Feature Suggestions had been given a channel.
 In each, there was little more than a random flood of discourse, which isn’t useful either to the developers or to the testers.